 In the days after the terrible fires that scorched Gatlinburg and surrounding areas, my Google News and social media feeds have been filled with headlines like these:

 - Officials: No text alerts during Gatlinburg evacuations because of ‘communications failure’

 - NWS: Gatlinburg fire evacuation alert not sent to mobile

 - Evacuation notices to Gatlinburg never sent to cellphones

 Unfortunately, this is the risk associated with relying solely on text messaging or email for emergency mass notification during emergencies.
 Cellular network overload, power outages, Internet disruptions, and even landline failures mean critical notifications may not get to those who need it the most.
 Fortunately, local authorities around Gatlinburg were able to send evacuation warnings out via TV announcements, emergency sirens, and door-to-door canvassing.

 Instead, organizations and facilities rely solely on text and email.
 While these are typically very effective means of communication during an emergency, they shouldn’t be the only means.
 Also, opt-in rates for text and email are never 100%, leaving some people in the dark.
-While many colleges now require opt-in as part of the enrollment process, it still doesn't cover daily visitors on campuses such as parents or contractors.
+While many schools and universities now require opt-in as part of the enrollment process, it still doesn't cover daily visitors on campuses such as parents or contractors.

 Redundancy is a Good Thing

 So, how can organizations address this issue?
 Answer: by using a multilayered, integrated mass notification system.
 This approach is the most effective and reliable way to reduce these risks and get critical information to as many people as possible, as quickly as possible as much as possible.